Marston’s has over 14,500 employees working in our breweries, pubs, head office and logistics operations.

-We have directly recruited half of our overall apprentices in 2017 and also train our current people through our apprenticeship programme, in our pubs, head office and across our breweries.
+We directly recruit half of our overall apprentices and also train our current people through our apprenticeship programme, in our pubs, head office and across our breweries.
 Apprenticeships help us to attract young people to Marston’s - one in five of our apprentices are 16 to 18 years old.

 We have created a four year ‘Apprentichef Development Apprenticeship Programme’ to demonstrate how a young person can progress from not having any experience working in a kitchen through to becoming a Head Chef, running a kitchen and leading a team.
 The apprenticeships are aligned to our ways of working and underpin our internal chef development programmes, providing the skills needed to run a busy and fast paced kitchen, the knowledge of the industry and Marston’s ways of working and how to work under pressure as part of an effective team and a third of all our apprentices are developing in kitchen roles.

-Over the last six months we have seen over 20 of our support centre colleagues learning new skills as a result of new apprenticeship standard options to help them develop in their role.
-These include our customer service practitioner apprentices in our Estates Department, HR Advisors and Business Partners who are part of the first cohorts in the country to benefit from CiPD development and accreditation through the new level 3 and 5 HR standards.
+Our support centre colleagues learn new skills as a result of new apprenticeship standard options to help them develop in their role.
 First time line managers are learning essential first line management skills through the new level 3 team leader standard, and we have identified plenty of opportunities to introduce apprenticeships into more departments over the next twelve months.

-In our breweries, we were delighted to recruit our first engineering apprentices, on a four year journey towards becoming multi-skilled electricians and engineers supporting our high volume busy beer production lines and equipment.
+In our breweries, we have recruited engineering apprentices, on a four year journey towards becoming multi-skilled electricians and engineers supporting our high volume busy beer production lines and equipment.
 There isn’t a brewing apprenticeship in place at the moment, so we are part of a Brewing Trailblazer Employer Group developing one and hope to have our first brewing apprentice in the near future.

-Our supply chain are also new to apprenticeships, with our first two Supply Chain Operative apprentices learning the ropes of how we get our products to all of our customers, and new for 2018 our Warehouse to Wheels two year programme which will result in Marston’s first apprentices drivers.
+Our supply chain apprentices learn the ropes of how we get our products to all of our customers, and new for 2018 our Warehouse to Wheels two year programme has resulted in Marston’s first apprentices drivers.